|

 MacIsaac, Karen

-released in 2004, once again shows his emotional
+released in 2004, once again showed his emotional

 and stylistic range, with tender ballads of love lost